James Haydon

-James Richard Barnaby Haydon (born 2 November 1973 in Amersham, Buckinghamshire), is a British former motorcycle racer.
-He raced in 250cc and 500cc Grand Prix, MotoGP, British Superbike and the World Superbike Championship.
+James Richard Barnaby Haydon (born 2 November 1973 in Amersham, Buckinghamshire) is a British former motorcycle racer.
+He raced in 250cc and 500cc Grand Prix, MotoGP, British and the World Superbike Championships.
 He retired in 2008.

 Haydon now works in media, presenting shows and race commentating on ITV and British Eurosport for World Superbike Championship and British Superbike Championship coverage, and he covers some Moto GP races when the regular commentators are unavailable.
-He has worked for the BBC, Sky Sports, Motors TV, Al Jazeera and Radio 5 live.
+He has worked for the BBC, Sky Sports, Motors TV, Al Jazeera and Radio 5 Live.
 He is also the guest test rider for Bike magazine.

 Biography

 Haydon got his passion for speed through his father David, a doctor who loved fast cars and motorcycles.
 He bought him his first motorcycle aged eight which he would ride in his parents' garden.
-He quickly moved into motocross and worked his way up into the top 40 in British Schoolboy Motocross.
+He quickly moved into motocross and worked his way up into the top-40 in British Schoolboy Motocross.

 Haydon swapped to road racing in 1990 at the age of 16.
-In his first year, he finished 2nd in the British 125 Ministock Championship, where he began his friendship with Neil Hodgson who was also starting in ministocks that season.
+In his first year, he finished second in the British 125 Ministock Championship, where he began his friendship with Neil Hodgson who was also starting in ministocks that season.
 In 1991, Haydon moved into the British 125cc Championship and won the EMRA 125cc Championship.
 In 1992, he was recruited for Team Great Britain by Ron Haslam.
 Haydon raced a Yamaha TZ250 and won his first British Championship race at Silverstone that same year.

 In 1993, Haydon performed well at the British 250cc Championship but lost the final race after the camera he was carrying for TV came loose, jamming his back wheel and causing him to crash.
 The same season, he competed in the 1993 British 500cc Grand Prix, finishing 11th to become the youngest ever British points-scorer in a top-division World Championship race.
 He finished of his mentor, Ron Haslam.
-In 1994 he won his first British Superbike Championship race along with two more national 250cc victories that year.
+In 1994, he won his first British Superbike Championship race along with two more national 250cc victories that year.

 In 1995, Haydon competed in the top level 500cc world championship as a privateer (1995 for Harris and 1996 for WCM).
 He decided to move to the WSBK in 1997.
 Haydon quit after the bike broke down fourteen times.
-His best result was a 9th-placed finish.
+His best result was a ninth-placed finish.

 Haydon returned to the British Superbike championship in 1998.
 He raced for Team Suzuki, Team Red Bull Ducati, Team Yamaha and Team Kawasaki.
 A mid-season car accident damaged Haydon's neck and nerves badly, affecting his training and performance.
-He twice finished 4th in the standings and won a total of 12 British Superbike Championship races.
+He twice finished fourth in the standings and won a total of 12 British Superbike Championship races.